heroku/einstein-vision-node/README.md

 heroku config:set PREDICTIVE_VISION_MODEL_ID=$MODEL_ID --app $OTHER_APP_NAME
 ```

-👓 **Background** When a Predictive Services add-on is created, it gets a new Predictive Services account.
+👓 **Background** When a Einstein Vision add-on is created, it gets a new Einstein Vision account.
 As custom models are created, they are scoped to that account.
 To share those models, you may attach the add-on to multiple apps.

 ## API Authentication

-The Predictive Services add-on sets three configuration variables to provide full access to its API:
+The Einstein Vision add-on sets three configuration variables to provide full access to its API:

 * `PREDICTIVE_SERVICES_URL`—The Predictive Vision Service API endpoint.
 * `PREDICTIVE_SERVICES_ACCOUNT_ID`—Your account ID.